 Set expectations

-This is something that we truly believe in if we were to wear the consumer hat
+This is something that we truly advocate if we were to wear the client hat

 Basically, lay out when and what the client can expect from the moment they commit.